The Primary Curriculum at Lime House School – age 7-11

 - Food Technology

 Moral education is an aim and function of the entire school, conveyed through other aspects of the curriculum as well as through religious and moral education.
 Work throughout the departments is based upon three recurring strands.
 These are; Christianity, World Religions and Personal Search.
 There are four interrelated strands identified in the PSHE and Citizenship framework which are designed to further support children’s personal and social development.
 The strands are: developing confidence and responsibility and making the most of their abilities; preparing to play an active role as citizens; developing a healthy, safer lifestyle; and developing good relationships and respecting the differences between people.

 Assessment and Progress Monitoring

-Key Stage 1 assessments are undertaken at the end of Year 2 and Key Stage 3 assessments at the end of Year 6.
+Key Stage 2 assessments are undertaken at the end of Year 6.
 Transition from Primary to Senior School is carefully aided and managed by staff to ensure pupils settle quickly and easily into their new working environment.